fossas/fossa-cli/docs/user-guide.md

 ### Flags
 #### `-j, --json`
-Print issues in JSON format. -->
+Print issues in JSON format.

+#### `-w, --wait-until-ready`
+When the issue report for this revision is not ready, wait and retry instead of immediately failing. -->